Understanding Groupthink: How Leaders Can Mitigate Its Negative Effects

 1. A team unanimously agrees on a new marketing strategy without considering alternative approaches.
 Lesson: Leaders should encourage the exploration of multiple options and challenge the status quo to foster innovation.

 2. A group of executives dismisses concerns about a potential product flaw, leading to a costly recall.
-Lesson: Leaders should create a culture that values constructive criticism and encourages thorough evaluation of potential risks.
+Lesson: Leaders should create a culture that values constructive criticism and encourages thorough evaluation of possible risks.

 3. A team avoids discussing potential challenges or obstacles during project planning, leading to unexpected setbacks.
 Lesson: Leaders should promote open and transparent communication, encouraging team members to voice their concerns and identify potential roadblocks.